Siryus/YuraPlaC/CodeBook.md

 Activity - type of activity recorded
 Subject - identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-List of columns, describing signals record for -Time/Frequency
+List of columns, describing signals record for:
+-Time/Frequency
 -Body Acceleration/Gravity Acceleration/Body Acceleration Jerk/ Body Gyroscope/ Body Gyroscope Jerk -mean/standard deviation